AdobeDocs/experience-manager-learn.en/help/sites/multi-site-management/language-copy-overview.md

 ---
 title: Introduction to Language Copy
-seo-title: Introduction to Language Copy
 description: Get an overview of how to create a multilingual site using Language Copy in AEM Sites
-seo-description: Get an overview of how to create a multilingual site using Language Copy in AEM Sites
 feature: Language Copy, Multi Site Manager
 doc-type: Feature Video
 version: 6.4, 6.5, Cloud Service